httpwg/http-extensions/draft-ietf-httpbis-variants.md

 This specification uses the Augmented Backus-Naur Form (ABNF) notation of {{!RFC5234}} with a list extension, defined in Section 7 of {{!RFC7230}}, that allows for compact definition of comma-separated lists using a '#' operator (similar to how the '*' operator indicates repetition).

-Additionally, it uses the "field-name", "OWS" and "token" rules from {{!RFC7230}}.
+Additionally, it uses the "field-name", "OWS" and "token" rules from {{!RFC7230}}, and "type", "subtype", "content-coding" and "language-range" from {{!RFC7231}}.

 # The "Variants" HTTP Header Field {#variants}